Get a quote

 Who Writes User Stories?

-Product Owners often write user stories, but they rarely do it alone.
-In Agile teams, writing user stories is a collaborative effort.
-Accordingly, developers, designers, QA engineers, and even stakeholders contribute ideas or help refine the stories.
+Product owners often write user stories, but they rarely do it alone.
+In Agile teams, writing user stories is usually a collaborative effort that includes developers, designers, QA engineers, and sometimes business stakeholders.

 Does The Product Owner Write User Stories?

 Yes, but not alone.
-The Product Owner is typically responsible for ensuring user stories exist, are clear, and are prioritized in the backlog.
+The product owner is typically responsible for ensuring stories exist, are clear, and are prioritized in the backlog, but the team often co-creates them during refinement sessions.

 When Are User Stories Written?

-User stories are written at different stages of Agile development.
+User stories can be written at several stages of Agile development.

-• Sprint Planning: Before each sprint, teams will break down Agile epics into smaller, actionable user stories.
-They then refine stories and ensure they will meet the Definition of Ready (DoR) criteria before adding them to the sprint backlog.
+• Sprint Planning: Before each sprint, teams break larger work into smaller, actionable user stories and check whether those stories are ready for the sprint backlog.

-• Backlog Refinement Sessions: Throughout the project, Agile teams regularly meet to refine stories further.
+• Backlog Refinement Sessions: Throughout the project, Agile teams regularly revisit and refine stories.

-• On-Demand: New user stories can come up later, especially when stakeholders give feedback, new requirements come up, or issues during testing emerge.
+• On-Demand: New stories can emerge later when stakeholders give feedback, new requirements appear, or testing uncovers product gaps.

 What Are Acceptance Criteria In User Stories?

-Acceptance criteria are the conditions that user stories must meet if they want to be considered complete.
-In other words, they act as a checklist of clear, specific, and testable criteria.
+Acceptance criteria are the conditions that a user story must meet before it is considered complete.
+They act as a checklist of clear, specific, and testable expectations so the team can agree on what “done” actually means.

 Also published on